nezda/yawni/README.txt

   - added support for POS.ALL where apropos
   - all major classes are final
   - currently, no major classes are Serializable
-  - removed RMI client / server capabities - deemed overkill
+  - removed RMI client / server capabilities - deemed overkill
   - removed applet - didn't justify its maintenance burden